Minhen96/Meeple/README.md

 > Images appear progressively as the hydration job runs.
 You do not need to wait for it to finish — browse the app normally and images will fill in over time.
 Watch backend logs (`Bulk hydration progress: X games hydrated...`) to track progress.
 >
 > The hydration job only needs to be re-run if you re-import the dataset.

+**Step 4 — rulebook startup pump** (runs automatically on first boot, requires AI env vars):

+On the **first startup after the dataset import**, the backend automatically fetches rulebook PDFs for the top 10,000 games by BGG rank.
+It scrapes [rule-book.org](https://rule-book.org) and [1jour1jeu](https://en.1jour-1jeu.com), downloads each PDF, chunks it into 375-word overlapping segments, and embeds them with `text-embedding-3-small`.

+- Runs **once** — a Redis flag (`init:rulebook-fetch`) prevents re-runs on subsequent restarts
+- **Crash-safe** — if the server restarts mid-run, already-processed games are skipped and the job resumes from where it left off
+- **Estimated cost** — ~$0.40 one-time (text-embedding-3-small at $0.02/1M tokens for 10,000 games)
+- **Watch progress** in the logs: `Rulebook auto-fetch starting`, `Queued ingestion for '...'`, `Rulebook auto-fetch complete — fetched X/Y`

+For games not covered by the startup pump, users can trigger rulebook fetching manually via the **"Generate Rules"** button in the How to Play tab, or upload a PDF themselves (goes to admin review queue).

 ## Staging / Production Setup